yaribussi/Certificate-generator-Space-App-Challenge/README.md

 1) Go to line 9 and change "lista_principale" with your excel name
    ATTENTION:  remember to add .xls at the end of the name

-2) Go to line 12 and change the number of the column on your excel file where the name of partecipants is stocked
+2) Go to line 12 and change the number of the column on your excel file where the name of partecipants are stocked

 3) Go to line 15 and change the mane of the sample PDF, REMEMBER to add .PDF at the end of the name ATTENTION,: the pdf file must be in the same directory of the pyhton program